 Married filing jointly: $800 (Qualifying Charitable Organization) + $1,000 (Qualifying Foster Care Organization) = $1,800

-Any charitable contribution that is included in itemized deductions on your federal return must be removed from your Arizona itemized deductions if the contributions were claimed as an Arizona credit.
 Donations made to organizations not listed on the department’s published website are typically allowable as deductions.
 You cannot claim both a deduction and a credit for the same charitable contribution on your Arizona return.
+Please consult your tax advisor for further information.

 Criteria for a Qualifying Charitable Organization